SysKitTeam/docs-point/configuration/customize-audit-logs-collection.md

 ## Data Retention

+{% hint style="information" %}
-The **data retention option for audit logs is only available in the Data Center plan**.
+**Please Note!** The **data retention option for audit logs is only available in the Data Center plan**.
 For more details on SysKit Point plans that are currently available, check the [pricing page](https://www.syskit.com/products/point/pricing/).
+{% endhint %}

 When audit log data retention is **enabled and set up, SysKit Point will delete audit logs** that are older than the specified timeframe.